Skip to main content

 Cake, coffee or lunch at The Cathedral of St John the Baptist’s Garden Cafe is a lovely way to while away the morning

 When you’re looking for a light lunch in a quiet sunspot, we suggest the bright and airy Garden Cafe at The Narthex, part of the impressive Cathedral of St John the Baptist.
-Here, you can sit outside on the patio looking out across the lawn and colourful borders while tucking into a freshly prepared sandwich, salad or maybe a ploughman’s if it takes your fancy!
+Here, you can sit outside beneath shady parasols on the patio, looking out across the lawn and colourful borders while tucking into a freshly prepared sandwich, salad or even a ploughman’s!

 8. Outdoor Fine Dining on St Benedicts Street